wavefrontHQ/docs/pages/doc/logging_drill_into_logs.md

 If you notice a critical path through a trace in the [Traces Browser](tracing_traces_browser.html), you can drill down into the related logs.

-{% include note.html content="You must have tagged the traces and the logs from the same sources, applications, and services with equivalent source, application, and service tag values." %}
+{% include note.html content="You must have tagged the traces and the logs from the same sources, applications, and services with equivalent source, application, and service tag values.
+If your traces and logs tags don't match, users with **Accounts** permissions can map the traces tags to logs tags.
+For details, see [Customize Logs Settings](logging_logs_settings.html)." %}

 To see the logs for a trace:
 1. Click the trace that you want to examine.